-We are a 960 square feet party space and education space located in sunny Shoreline Village, Long Beach, California.
+We are currently at a 960 square feet creative learning, event and education space located in sunny Shoreline Village, Long Beach, California.
 We are committed to experiences involving LEGO ® bricks and the Maker Movement and are aligned with education through pop culture.
-Come and build with us!
+We are a Makersville community, and are co-located with Makersville.

 Parent onsite Open Studio, $10 per child or adult *Pick up your eternal customer loyalty card while supplies last and bring it in every time for substantial discounts.